oniyukai/Password-Generator/README.md

 ### GUI v3.1_23.08.06.py

-An enhanced version featuring a graphical user interface (GUI) and supports Chinese.
+An enhanced version featuring a graphical user interface (GUI) and supporting Chinese.
 Easily customize password settings and generate secure passwords with just a few clicks.

 ### v4.0_23.08.05.py